ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

     bx cr login
     ```
     {: pre}
-2. Check Container Registry Region and ensure it is the same as the one for cluster in previous stepand.
+2. Check Container Registry Region and ensure it is the same as the one for cluster in previous step for IBM Cloud CLI.
 When needed, specify the region via `bx cr region-set`.
-Record the **region** which will be used in following steps.
+Take note for the **region** which will be used in following steps.

 3. Since Container Registry is repository storing Docker images, create custom namespace per your requirement.
 Please be aware that following operations need to run agaist the same namespace.
-Record the **namespace**
+Take note for  the **namespace**

 ## Build and deploy application to Kubernetes Clusters
 {: #run_app_in_kubernete_cluster}